 - Cutting-edge and more advanced treatment options, such as neurotherapies that target and restore specific areas of dysfunction

 - Customized treatment plans for a wide range of needs

-- Research-based methods for treatment, including solutions such as neuro-rehab services, medical integration, fitness and nutrition and medication management
+- Research-based methods of treatment, including medical integration, fitness and nutrition, and medication management

 Every program is different, as are everyone’s needs.
-With the help of a specialized treatment program, individuals in the military may be able to find a higher quality of care for their unique needs.
+With the help of a specialized treatment program, veterans may be able to find a higher quality of care for their unique needs.

 This type of care may now available through TRICARE, the military’s insurance plan.
 TRICARE policyholders can seek out care through a wide range of approved facilities, including FHE Health.